 Pitting corrosion could cause leaking of the product and/or propellant.
 Propellant leaking could produce a package that is mostly or partially full but does not spray.

-Please send your questions/comments/suggestions [email protected] or visit www.pairodocspro.com for more information.
+Please send your questions/comments/suggestions to [email protected] or visit www.pairodocspro.com for more information.
 Thanks for your interest and I’ll see you in July.
 Back issues of Corrosion Corner are available on CD from Spray Technology & Marketing.